 A study published in May 2021 examined long‐term cardiovascular outcomes after pregnancy in 1,014 women with heart disease and a matched group of 2,028 women without heart disease.
 The study found that women with heart disease are at higher risk of late postpregnancy cardiovascular complications and new hypertension/diabetes compared with women without heart disease.

-A very large retrospective cohort study published in February 2021 included women aged 12 to 49 years with a live, singleton birth between 2004 to 2016.
+A very large retrospective cohort study published in February 2021 included women aged 12 to 49 years with a live, singleton birth between 2004 to 2016 in the United States.
 The study found that pre‐pregnancy hypertension with superimposed ("on top of") HDP was associated with a 3.79‐fold increase in incident coronary heart disease, a 3.10‐fold increase in incident stroke, and a 2.21‐fold increase in all‐cause mortality within 5 years of delivery.

 The presence of HDP alone or pre‐pregnancy hypertension alone was also associated with future cardiovascular outcomes up to 5 years post‐delivery.